birdflop/BirdTickets/README.md

 1. Automatically close tickets if the ticket is left empty 1 hour after creation.
 2. Automatically close tickets if the ticket creator leaves the Discord.
 3. Automatically close tickets if the creator fails to respond.
 4. HTML transcripts will be sent to your logs channel and to the ticket owner in PMs.
+(Temporarily reduced to just a txt transcript due to an issue with an external module.
+Expect a fix within a few days)
-5. A reaction panel can be used to open and close tickets.
+5. A reaction panel or commands can be used to open and close tickets.
-6. Commands can be used to open and close tickets.
 7. Custom bot prefix.
 8. Add and remove people from tickets.